Jastor11/sinatra-views-lab/README.md

 For each of the following examples, create a .erb file in the `views` directory and a route in `app.rb` which renders that template.
 Make sure each template contains the requested content.

 Run `shotgun` to start a local server so that you can test your app in your browser.
-Once your application is running, assuming port 9393, the shotgun default, you should be able to hit the following local urls: http://localhost:9393/hello , http://localhost:9393/goodbye , http://localhost:9393/dogs , http://localhost:9393/cats , and http://localhost:9393/music

-You can run `learn` to get the tests passing and see errors.
+You can run `rspec` to get the tests passing and see errors.

 1. Create a template called `hello.erb` in `views` that contains an `h1` tag with the content `Hello World`.
 This should get rendered via a GET `/hello` route by your `App` controller in `app.rb`.